Fauxvale/astralux-mc/design-goals.md

 <br>
 **2. The Server should not be reliant on any external software.** If the server is to remain running indefinitely, we should avoid introducing extra "dependencies".
 This means:

  - **The server will always be FULLY vanilla compatible.** In essence, the server will remain 100% intact even if it's switched to the vanilla server jar *with zero corruption/missing functionality*.
 This means I'll be avoiding Bukkit/Spigot/Paper/*[your favorite fork here]*.
 Sorry.
-If the server uses any external plugins, we could run into problems very quickly when a new Minecraft update releases, or when (a) plugin developer(s) decide(s) to vanish without warning.
+If the server uses any external plugins, we could run into problems very quickly when a new Minecraft update releases, or random plugin developers decide to vanish without warning.
  - **No changes to the vanilla game's mechanics.** Again, the goal is for *anyone* to be able to hop in and play whenever they want, forever.
 If we want that to happen, the server must not require any more effort to play than the unmodified vanilla game.
 While client-side modpacks, minor hotswappable QoL improvements, etc. will be provided, they will never be *required.*

  **TL;DR** *if it changes anything about vanilla minecraft gameplay, we should avoid it.*<br>